Sierrastdio/Dual328P/README.md

 # Usage
 1. Connect the BPU to the PC.
 2. Write code in your PC, compile to binary and send to BPU.
-3. BPU will Programming to RAM.
+3. BPU will load the binary to RAM.
 4. when you use `:run` to BPU, Processors will start to work.

 # Examples